-Graduates may find employment with design firms offering kitchen and bath consultancy services, kitchen and bath specifiers and/or fabricators, building contractors and developers, in retail stores or warehouses that specialize in selling kitchen and bath products and finishes.
+Graduates may find employment with design studios offering kitchen and bath consultancy services, kitchen and bath specifiers and/or fabricators, building contractors and developers, in retail stores or warehouses that specialize in selling kitchen and bath products and finishes.
 Students with entrepreneurial skills may become freelance kitchen and bath designers or start up a business.

 Program Learning Outcomes

 The graduate has reliably demonstrated the ability to:

 - design residential kitchens and bathrooms that are in harmony with their surroundings using historical and contemporary design trends, colour theories, and design elements and principles;

 - produce and review specifications and working drawings that use a variety of techniques, including manual drafting, computer aided drafting, and perspective drawing and rendering to convey the design solution clearly;

 - recommend energy efficient and sustainable materials for fixtures, finishes and appliances that are suitable for the space and design;

 - ensure kitchen and bath designs comply with the applicable legislation, industry guidelines (NKBA), accessibility needs, and all requirements for the public’s health, safety, and welfare;

 - collaborate with multi-disciplinary project teams for the successful achievement of project goals;